andrewacashner/hearingfaithms/chapters/chapter-3.md

 may also be a different setting of a variant texts with the same incipits.
-In support of the argument that the imprint corresponds to Santiago's setting is the evidence that in 1640, the year Santiago last visited Lisbon, an imprint records the performance by John IV's chapel of another villancico, *Anton Llorente y Bartolo*, which would also later be included in the 1649 catalog among the works of Santiago.
+In support of the argument that the imprint corresponds to Santiago's setting is the evidence that in 1640, the year Santiago last visited Lisbon, an imprint records the performance by John IV's chapel of another villancico, *Antón Llorente y Bartolo*, which would also later be included in the 1649 catalog among the works of Santiago.[^Anton-Llorente]
-^[L:Pn RES-189-1-p (no. 2); @JohnIV:Catalog, caixão 26, no. 675]
 On the other hand, Santiago was probably in Seville in 1642, beginning to suffer the paralyzing illness which would soon end his life.
 In 1643 the chapter hired Luis Bernardo Jalón to substitute for Santiago that